sandialabs/Spitfire/readme.md

 ### Prerequisite installation using Conda
 Conda provides the easiest method of installing Spitfire's Python dependencies, primarily because it can install the Cantera Python interface.
 It is probably best to make an environment for Spitfire.
-At the moment, stick to Python 3.6, as it is unclear if Spitfire and its dependencies run properly on Python 3.7.
+At the moment, stick to Python 3.6 or 3.7, as it is unclear if Spitfire and its dependencies run properly on Python 3.8.
-To make an environment named `spitfire` which will use Python 3.6, enter
+To make an environment named `spitfire` which will use Python 3.7, enter
 ```
-conda create -n spitfire python=3.6
+conda create -n spitfire python=3.7
 ```
 and then to activate it:
 ```